marcds/RepData_PeerAssessment1/PA1_template.md

 missingRecords <- sum(is.na(data$steps))
 ```

-#### 2. Replace missing step values with the mean for the entire the entire observation period using the average for the entire observation period
+#### 2. Replace missing step values with the mean for the entire observation period using the average for the entire observation period

 ```r
 stepfill = vector()